pragashonlink/job-portal/README.md

     - Authentication service supports and oAuth/OIDC

 ## Monitoring, Logging and Alerting
-- Logs: All the service's logs are aggregated and stored in a indexed database so that developers, support teams and search and look through logs.
+- Logs: All the service logs are aggregated and stored in a indexed database so that developers, support teams and search and look through logs.
 The logs include application logs, network logs, etc...
 - Monitoring: All the service health and metrics is pulled from the services and stored in a time series database to check health of services
 - Alerts: Alert the right channels when some anomalies happen in the system